technotip/TreasuryHook/readme.md

 3. Now you can transfer the funds in Account A to treasury account.

 4. Since treasury account has all the funds, it can also claim rewards every month.

    - The monthly claim rewards(4%) will be immediately transferred to account A.(Someone has to invoke the claim reward transaction on treasury account)
    - And account A can also withdraw set amount(set as hook parameter - 0x41U or A) from treasury account every specified ledger interval(set as hook parameter - 0x4CU or L).

+5. Once everything is working fine, blackhole the treasury account.

 This way the amount of XAH inflow into the market becomes predictable.